 Funds allocated by the State Board of Education shall not be used to purchase land or buildings. may be used to enter into operational leases for real property or mobile classroom units for use as school facilities for charter schools.
-However, funds allocated by the State Board of Education shall not be used to obtain any other interest in real property or mobile classroom units.
+State funds shall not be used to obtain any other interest in real property or mobile classroom units, to pay interest or other debt service costs, or to secure any indebtedness.
 As used in this subsection, the term 'operational leases' is defined according to generally accepted accounting principles.
 The school may own land and buildings it obtained obtains through non-State sources."

-Section 8.
+Section 9.
 G.S.
-115C-238.29I(d) reads as rewritten:
+115C-238.29J(a) reads as rewritten: